feathersui/feathersui-website/learn/haxe-openfl/collapsible.md

 </figure>
 -->

+> ⚠️ **Beta Notice**: This component is still quite new to Feathers UI.
+It was included in the latest release because it should be stable enough for production use.
+However, some APIs may go through minor changes in upcoming releases — based on feedback from developers like you.
+[Learn more about Beta APIs.](./semver.md#beta-apis)

 ## The Basics

 Start by creating a [`Collapsible`](https://api.feathersui.com/unstable/feathers/controls/Collapsible.html) control, giving it some text to display in the header, and add it to the [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).